Why Does My Guitar Need A Setup?

 Where should I go for a guitar setup?

-You might not live near Andertons which means you’ll need to find a reputable guitar tech.
+If you don’t live near Andertons, you’ll need to locate a reputable guitar tech.
 Make sure that it’s someone you trust (or someone that a fellow musician trusts).
 If you have a guitar teacher, ask them who they use.
-If you know a guitarist that plays in a band why not ask them who they use?
+If you know a guitarist that plays in a band, ask them who they use.
+Alternatively, call your local store.
+Once you find someone, use them again and again because a good guitar tech is hard to find!

 Did you enjoy reading this article?
 Leave a comment below and share your thoughts!